Agile Mindset for Business Innovation

-Chuen Chuen Yeo: And I think all the information has been very encouraging for me.
-The intention of writing the book is really to help leaders contextualize, apply.
+Chuen Chuen Yeo: And I think all the affirmation has been very encouraging.
+For me, the intention of writing the book is really to help leaders contextualize, apply.
 Right now, especially with the COVID situation.
 We do need to pivot, push our businesses in a different direction, so that we can continue not only to stay afloat, but continue to thrive.

 Chuen Chuen Yeo: So Kristian, what are your general thoughts after reading it?